 Additional Information

-For the purposes of the “Access to Care” data book, individuals enrolled in Gateway to Better Health were categorized into the “Uninsured” payor category.
-Gateway to Better Health (GBH) is a temporary health care program designed to provide uninsured adults a bridge in care until they are able to enroll in healthcare options provided by the Affordable Care Act.
-Learn more about Gateway to Better Health.
+For the purposes of the “Access to Care” data book, individuals enrolled in Gateway to Better Health at the time of publishing were categorized into the “Uninsured” payor category.
+Gateway to Better Health (GBH) was a temporary health care program designed to provide uninsured adults a bridge in care until they are able to enroll in health care options provided by the Affordable Care Act.
+In August 2020, Missouri voters approved Medicaid expansion across the state.
+Those that were enrolled in GBH are now likely to transition to full Medicaid coverage.
+Learn more about Gateway to Better Health here and Medicaid expansion here.

 Learn more by viewing our Workgroup Membership Roster (PDF).